-3.9.5.70 Consistent with state law, local government is not allowed to charge general government costs that benefit the public at large to the utilities or to other funds with restricted revenues that cannot pay for such costs.
-General government costs that benefit the public at large, such as police, parks and recreation, community and economic development, worker apprenticeship programs, and other similar costs should not be charged to the utilities or to other funds with restricted funding sources that cannot be used for such expenditures.
+3.9.5.50 Consistent with state law, general government costs that benefit the public at large should not be charged to the utilities or to other funds with restricted revenues that cannot be used for such expenditures.
+These costs include police, parks and recreation, community and economic development, worker apprenticeship programs, and other similar costs.
 These costs do not benefit the utilities and may not benefit other funds with restricted revenue sources.
 In most instances, these costs must be charged to the general fund.